-CSE recommended the incentive for AB 209 low-income solar projects should be set at \$4.00/Wh,84 whereas PG&E recommended setting the incentive level at \$2.80/Wh.85 SoCalGas, Free Energy and the Joint CCAs recommended leveraging the incentive levels already evaluated and adopted in low-income Solar incentive programs (DAC-SASH, MASH, and SOMAH).86 Free Energy recommended a temporary rate of \$3.75/Wh until a cost analysis is done, which would be available to SGIP Equity participants not eligible for the existing SOMAH or DAC-SASH programs.87
+CSE recommended the incentive for AB 209 low-income solar projects should be set at \$4.00/Wh,85 whereas PG&E recommended setting the incentive level at \$2.80/Wh.86 SoCalGas, Free Energy and the Joint CCAs recommended leveraging the incentive levels already evaluated and adopted in low-income Solar incentive programs (DAC-SASH, MASH, and SOMAH).87 Free Energy recommended a temporary rate of \$3.75/Wh until a cost analysis is done, which would be available to SGIP Equity participants not eligible for the existing SOMAH or DAC-SASH programs.88

-Cal Advocates argued that the Commission should set the incentive for legacy NEM customers at a level that would encourage them to add storage to their systems and transition to the Net Billing Tariff.88
+Cal Advocates argued that the Commission should set the incentive for legacy NEM customers at a level that would encourage them to add storage to their systems and transition to the Net Billing Tariff.89

 Regarding the program rules around cost breakdowns for solar systems, most parties support breaking down the level of detail of solar system costs provided in SGIP applications.
-SCE suggested cost breakdown should be similar to what is currently required for applications under DAC-SASH Program.89 CALSSA disagreed with PG&E, CSE, SCE, and SoCalGas on the requirement to breakdown solar system costs because this level of disclosure may disqualify contractors from operating as a Lump Sum contractor.90
+SCE suggested cost breakdown should be similar

-85 PG&E Opening Comment, December 2, 2022, at 3.
+86 PG&E Opening Comment, December 2, 2022, at 3.

-86 SoCalGas Opening Comments, December 2, 2022, at 17.
+87 SoCalGas Opening Comments, December 2, 2022, at 17.
 Free Energy Opening Comments, December 2, 2022, at 16; Joint CCAs Opening Comments, December 2, 2022, at 13.

-87 Free Energy Reply Comments, December 16, 2022, at 5.
+88 Free Energy Reply Comments, December 16, 2022, at 5.

-88 Cal Advocate Opening Comments, December 2, 2022, at 7.
+89 Cal Advocate Opening Comments, December 2, 2022, at 7.